mattermost/mattermost-plugin-ai/README.md

 ### Azure OpenAI
 You will need to ask Azure to enable OpenAI in your Azure account before you can use this API.

+This api requires functions to be supported, and they are for now only on models version `0613` with API `2023-07-01-preview`.
+They are avaiable on limited datacenters right now.
+For moment of writing this docs avaiable regions for gpt-35-turbo v0613 are: Canada East, East US, France Central, Japan East, North Central US, UK South.
+More info in [azure docs](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models)

 Once you have been approved, you can create a new OpenAI resource.
 With the resource created you get access to the API key and the endpoint url clicking in keys and endpoints option of the menu.

 Finally you have to deploy the model that you are going to use, normally gpt-35-turbo, clicking in "Model deployments", and managing the models from there.
+(TIP: don't select auto-update on your deployed model, it will auto-downgrade it to 0301 within about 5-10 minutes)

 Configure the API key and the endpoint url for OpenAI Compatible in the system console and configure a default model like `gpt-35-turbo`.